-Three Daughters Brewing in St. Petersburgh, Florida brews more than stouts, ales, IPAs and cider.
+Three Daughters Brewing in St. Petersburg, Florida brews more than stouts, ales, IPAs, and cider.
 It’s also brewing a new generation of entrepreneurship.

 At a recent symposium of Florida business and community leaders that was hosted by HSN and the University of Tampa, Three Daughters founder Mike Harting told the story of how his company helped spread the brewing love to a new generation of Floridians.

 When he first got started, “everything we did was associated with connections and lifelong relationships and friendships,” he told his fellow leaders.
 “We grew our business from a very small group that we knew and grew up with, more or less in our city.”

 But then Harting came to a sobering realization.
 As his business grew, there was not a very large workforce of potential employees and partners who were trained in the fine art of hops and barley.
 So he reached out to the University of South Florida St. Petersburg and worked with the school to create a new Brewing Arts Program.